kinel-ngarbaye/Cloud-Based-FinTech-App/README.md

 Cloud Integration:
 Use Google Cloud Storage for storing documents like loan agreements.
 Leverage Google Cloud Monitoring and Cloud Logging to track app performance.

+Use Google Cloud Monitoring or Prometheus for monitoring resource utilization, errors, and app performance.
+Integrate Grafana for real-time visualization.